CFC-Servers/cfc_glua_style_guidelines/README.md

 - hook event names should be named as such `Organization_EventName`

 ##  commenting
-- do not add useless comments, good variable and function names can make comments unecessary
+- do not add useless comments, good variable and function names can make comments unecessary.
+Strive for self commenting code.
   bad:
   ```lua
   for k, v in pairs(stuff) -- loop through stuff